swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 We'll see how (unintuitively) immutable data allows a new library, [Om](http://github.com/swannodette/om), to outperform nearly every existing JavaScript MVC.
+While local mutability is quite useful in non-trivial applications it mostly a performance liability and Om is the proof in the pudding.
 Om itself is built upon the absolutely wonderful [React](http://facebook.github.io/react/) library from Facebook, however our approach allows Om to deliver even better results than using React out of the box.